Akanksha-Singhal/ABC/Strings/String Parsing/Valid Number.md

 * A valid number can be split up into these components (in order):
 	1. A decimal number or an integer.
-	2. (Optional) An 'e' or 'E', followed by an integer.

 		* A decimal number can be split up into these components (in order):
 			1. (Optional) A sign character (either '+' or '-').
 			2. One of the following formats: